mihirdilip/lending-platform/README.md

 * Assuming mean average Loan to Value metric is calculated only for successful applications.
 * Emulating persistence of loan applications and summary data by saving them to local json files.
     * This can be SQL/NOSQL database in production.
-* We can introduce pub-sub messaging of events to make things loosely coupled can scalable.
+* Using pub-sub messaging of events to make things loosely coupled and scalable.
-    * Collection & reporting of metrics can be refactored to use this.
+    * Collection & reporting of loan metrics summary is utilising this.
-    * This can be in memory for now but can be over the network using Azure Service Bus or something similar.
+    * This is in memory for now but can be over the network using Azure Service Bus or something similar.
 * Add unit tests and integration tests as required.
 * Use clean architechture principles for organising the code structure if this service needs expose more features.
 * Have metrics collected by some telemetry platform like Azure App Insights/Monitor, Grafana, Prometheus, etc.